skupperproject/refdog/input/resources/access-grant.md

 resource.

-- `Processed` - The controller has accepted the grant.
+- `Processed`: The controller has accepted the grant.
-- `Resolved` - The grant service is available to process tokens for this grant.
+- `Resolved`: The grant service is available to process tokens for this grant.
-- `Ready` - The grant is ready to use.
+- `Ready`: The grant is ready to use.
 All other conditions are true.

 <table class="fields"><tr><th>Platforms</th><td>Kubernetes</td><tr><th>See also</th><td><a href="{{site_prefix}}/topics/resource-status.html">Resource status</a>, <a href="https://maelvls.dev/kubernetes-conditions/">Kubernetes conditions</a></td></table>